elegant-scipy/elegant-scipy/markdown/preface.markdown

 In case you were worried that the SciPy community might be an imposing place to the newcomer, remember that it is made of people like you, scientists, usually with a great sense of humor.

 In the land of Python, it is inevitable that you find some Monty Python references.
-The package Airspeed Velocity (http://spacetelescope.github.io/asv/using.html) measures your software's speed (more on this later), and references "what is the airspeed velocity of an unladen swallow?" from *Monty Python and the Holy Grail*.
+The package Airspeed Velocity (http://spacetelescope.github.io/asv/using.html) measures your software's speed (more on this later), and references the line, "what is the airspeed velocity of an unladen swallow?" from *Monty Python and the Holy Grail*.

 Another amusingly titled package is "Sux", which allows you to use Python 2 packages from Python 3.
 This is a play on "six", which lets you use Python 3 syntax in Python 2, with a New Zealand accent.